 - possibly other imaging techniques, such as magnetic resonance imaging (MRI), if you have other risk factors for breast cancer and/or a strong family history of the disease

-Medications such as tamoxifen or Evista (chemical name: raloxifene), and Aromasin (chemical name: exemestane), and Arimidex (chemical name: anastrozole) have been shown to reduce breast cancer risk.
+Hormonal therapy medicines such as tamoxifen, Evista (chemical name: raloxifene), and Aromasin (chemical name: exemestane), and Arimidex (chemical name: anastrozole) have been shown to reduce breast cancer risk.
 LCIS is usually hormone receptor-positive, meaning that estrogen and/or progesterone fuels the growth of the abnormal cells.
-If you decide to use medication to manage your risk of breast cancer, you are likely to use tamoxifen or Evista.
+If you decide to use medicine to manage your risk of breast cancer, you are likely to use tamoxifen, Evista, or Aromasin.

-If you are premenopausal, your doctor is likely to recommend that you take tamoxifen, a medication that blocks estrogen from attaching to the cells and signaling them to grow.
+If you are premenopausal, your doctor is likely to recommend that you take tamoxifen, a medicine that blocks estrogen from attaching to the cells and signaling them to grow.
 Tamoxifen works to reduce the risk of an invasive breast cancer from developing in the future.
 A large clinical trial called The Breast Cancer Prevention Trial found that women with LCIS who took tamoxifen for 5 years reduced their risk of invasive breast cancer by 46%.

 If you’ve already been through menopause, your doctor may suggest tamoxifen or Evista, another medicine that blocks estrogen’s effects on breast tissue.
 A large clinical trial known as the Study of Tamoxifen and Raloxifene (or STAR trial) showed that raloxifene was as effective as tamoxifen in reducing the risk of invasive cancer in postmenopausal women with LCIS.